Courses in Nursing (NUR)

 Prerequisites: Biology 2423 Anatomy; Biology 2424 Physiology

-2330 Health Promotion and Cultural Aspects of Healthcare (3-0-0).
-This course analyzes how biologic, environmental, cultural and social factors influence health and illness.
-Students evaluate strategies of health promotion and disease prevention for individuals, families, and communities in a culturally diverse society.
+2330 Health Promotion and Nutrition (3-0-0).
+This course examines nutritional needs throughout the life span with emphasis on nutritional principles related to health promotion and protection.
+Students evaluate strategies of nutrition, health promotion and disease prevention for individuals, families, and communities in a culturally diverse society.

 2338 Computer Applications for Healthcare Professionals (3-0-0).
 This course provides students with an introduction to the basics of personal computing and the application of information systems and technology in healthcare settings.
 Instruction in the use of operating systems and software packages (word processing, spreadsheets, e-mail, and presentations) is presented in a Microsoft environment.
 Students become familiar with using local area networks, the Internet, and accessing the University library from remote terminals.
 Satisfies core computer literacy requirement.